Find the right one for you

 An intrauterine device (IUD) is perfect if you want a low maintenance contraceptive.

 It's a fit-and-forget contraceptive, which means you do not have to remember to use it regularly like condoms or the pill.

-There are two types of IUDs: the copper coil and a hormone IUD (Mirena and Jaydess.)
+There are two types of IUDs: the copper coils and hormone IUDs (Mirena and Jaydess).

-It's easy to stay protected from pregnancy with a hormonal implant.
+It's easy to stay protected from pregnancy with a contraceptive implant.
 You won't have to remember to take any medicines or do anything once it's fitted.

-It's a small rod that's around 4cm in length with a diameter of 2mm and is fitted in the skin of your arm.
+It's a small rod that's around 4cm in length with a diameter of 2mm and is fitted under the skin of your arm.
 The ones available in Malta last for 3 years.